 - EGL (European Gemological Laboratory) - http://www.eglusa.com/

-The above diamond grading laboratories are the largest, probably the strictest and certainly and most well known of the international gemological centres.
+The diamond grading laboratories listed above are the largest, probably the strictest and certainly the most well known of the international gemological centres.
 There are subtle differences in grading techniques but the overall consensus is usually very close between these institutions.
 Any other diamond report may warrant further analysis of the laboratories processes and ability to grade in a consistent and unbiased manner that represents a true and fair diamond report.
 Because the diamond certificate reports the characteristics we have discussed above its vital and imperative it comes from a reputable source.
 A diamond valuation or appraisal is significantly different from a diamond report or certificate and should not be confused.

 ALWAYS insist on a diamond certificate from a major laboratory!